 I started my academic life in science, then halfway through Medical School I realized that art was my passion, and switched majors.
 Since then I've studied contemporary art and curating, with a focus on videogames.
 I've recently finished my Master's degree in Museology and Curatorial Studies at the Faculdade de Belas-Artes da Universidade do Porto (Faculty of Fine Arts at the University of Porto), with a dissertation titled "Play, Games and Gamification in Contemporary Art Museums".

-I'm active on various networking sites, especially Twitter, Instagram, Facebook and Tumblr.
+I'm active on various networking sites, especially Twitter and Instagram.
 You can view my complete CV on Linkedin.
-If you'd like to know what I'm reading and watching, follow me on Booklikes, Goodreads and Letterboxd.
-I also used to make videos on Youtube.
+If you'd like to know what I'm reading and watching, follow me on Goodreads and Letterboxd.
+I also make videos on Youtube.
 Click the links on the sidebar of this page to reach the rest of my profiles!